mjhea0/node-twitter-sentiment/readme.md

 ### 2. Client Side Javascript

 Now comes the fun part!
+Add a *main.js* file to your "javascripts" folder.

+## Conclusion

+Think about what you could add to make this app more fun/unique?

+1. Perhaps add a persistence layer, such as MongoDB, to retain the history of your searches to see sentiment over time.
+2. Ability to display actual tweets.